acend/quarkus-techlab/content/build.md

 ```

 You should get your desired response.

-## Jenkins build pipelines
+### Native builds

+TODO: Write about native builds

+## OpenShift resources

+TODO: Write about the openshift resources needed

-## OpenShift deployments
+## Create deployments with Tekton

+TODO: Write about Tekton Pipelines